MinecraftServerControl/mscs/README.md

 Where `world` is the **name of the containing folder you created** (so it would be "vanillaMC" from the previous example", and `port` is the server port (by default, use 25565).
 `ip` is optional and will be used if you wish to create multiple worlds across different servers.
 For now, leave it blank.

 Afterwards, simply start the server via `mscs start [world]` where `world` is the name of the containing world's folder (again, it would be "vanillaMC" from the last example).

-**Finally, accept the EULA**.
-As of Minecraft version 1.7.10, Mojang requires that users of their software read and agree to their [EULA](https://account.mojang.com/documents/minecraft_eula).
-After the first time you start the server, you need to modify the `eula.txt` file in your world's folder, changing the value of the `eula` variable from `false` to `true`.
-The EULA can be found in `/opt/mscs/worlds/vanillaMC` where `vanillaMC` is the name you gave to to the world you imported.

-After accepting the EULA simply start the server using the same command above, and you're all set!
+Then, accept the EULA, run the start command again, and you're good to go!

+As a last note, make sure you check `server-port` and `query.port` in `server.properties` to make sure it does not overlap with other servers created by the MSCS script.
+Also ensure that `enable-query` is set to `true`.
+If you do not have `enable-query` and a `query.port` set, you will not be able to check the status of the world with the script.

 ## Adjusting server options
 There are two ways of adjusting the options through MSCS: changing values in the mscs.properties file and/or editing the msctl file directly.